Malivil/TTT-Randomat-20/API.md

 *Returns:* The list of players

 *Note:* Passing the same value for `alive_only` and `dead_only` with result in a list of all players

+**Randomat:GetPlayerModelData(ply)** - Gets the model data for the given player, including model file path, skin data, bodygroups, etc. Credit to The Stig.\
+*Realm:* Client and Server\
+*Parameters:*
+- *ply* - The target player

+*Returns:* A table of the playermodel data

 **Randomat:GetRandomEvent(skip_history, can_run)** - Gets a random event that can be started.\
 *Realm:* Server\